Soypete/Production-Go-Examples/ex-2-channels-routines/README.md

 # Build a worker pool

-Using the template provided in `main.go` build a worker pool using what learned about Go Channels and Goroutines.
-This example will accept a number of workers and then use the workers to perform a task.
+Using the template provided in `main.go` build a worker pool using what you learned about go channels and goroutines.
+This example will accept a number of workers as a flag `--workers` and then use the workers to perform a task.
 It should take between 10-15 min?

 ## Step 1 build the worker pool